Metricks/Fullstack-Assessment/README.md

 # Tech Requirements

 1. Develop frontend with ReactJS or NextJS framework (preferably Typescript).
+You can use either styled-components or Tailwind CSS.
 2. Develop APIs with NodeJS using Express and Prisma ORM or TypeORM (preferably Typescript).
 You can only use PostgreSQL database.

 # Deliverables